tendermint/tendermint/docs/architecture/adr-versions.md

 - It should be the least frequent/likely to change.
 	- Tendermint should be stabilizing - it's just Atomic Broadcast.
 	- We can start considering for Tendermint v2.0 in a year
-- For now, assume that BlockVersion will not change in the life of a given chain, except by critical emergency.
+- For now, assume that BlockVersion will not need to be upgraded while preserving the chain history, except in cases of critical emergency.
 - To effectively change it, dump state and start a new blockchain with the new BlockVersion.
 - It's easy to determine the version of a block from its serialized form